 - A patented control system that optimizes the UV-oxidation process in real time

-Completed in 2006, the TrojanUVSwiftECT operates in two Modes: Disinfection-Only Mode and Disinfection + Taste & Odor Control mode.
-In Disinfection-Only Mode, the UV system operates at lower energy levels sufficient for inactivation of microorganisms, including chlorine-resistant Cryptosporidium and Giardia.
+Completed in 2006, the TrojanUVSwiftECT operates in two modes: Disinfection-only mode, and Disinfection + Taste & Odor Treatment mode.
+In Disinfection-only mode, the UV system operates at lower energy levels sufficient for inactivation of microorganisms, including chlorine-resistant Cryptosporidium and Giardia.
 This is the normal operating mode for year-round drinking water treatment.

 While in this mode, only a fraction of the total UV lamps and/or chambers installed are operated, thereby keeping the operating costs at a minimum while meeting disinfection requirements.

 During a T&O event, the UV system mode changes from Disinfection-Only Mode to Disinfection + Taste & Odor Control Mode.
 In this mode, additional UV lamps or chambers are energized and hydrogen peroxide is dosed into the water upstream of the UV system.
 The combination of UV and hydrogen peroxide initiates a powerful oxidation reaction that destroys T&O-causing chemicals without forming harmful by-products such as bromate.